Monte Punshon: Life

-Moshi Inagaki, who had introduced the teaching of Japanese and who been her teacher when she was at University evening classes learning Japanese, was one of the internees.
+Moshi Inagaki, who introduced the teaching of Japanese at the University of Melbourne and was Punshon's Japanese teacher, was one of the internees.

-After the war all the internees were released and Punshon took a variety of jobs assisting with the people displaced by the war.
+After the war, all the internees were released and Punshon took a variety of jobs assisting with the people displaced by the war.
 She was also in what is now Vanuatu where she founded a school in the New Hebrides.
-Punshon taught at Melbournes Swinburne Technical College from 1956 until she retired in 1959.
+Punshon taught at Melbourne's Swinburne Technical College from 1956 until she retired in 1959.

-She came to the attention of the wife of a Japanese diplomat and she was impressed when she researched Punshon's work during the war.
-In 1980 Saburo Okita who was a Japanese minister gave her a certificate of appreciation.
+She came to the attention of the wife of a Japanese diplomat who was impressed when she researched Punshon's work during the war.
+In 1980 the Japanese foreign minister Saburo Okita gave her a certificate of appreciation.

-In 1985 her sexuality was in the press where she was described as the "world's oldest lesbian" and that she had "come out".
-In 1987 her autobiography, Monte-San: The Times Between : Life Lies Hidden, was published but it did not mention her girlfriends.
+In 1985, she was described as the "world's oldest lesbian" and that she had "come out".
+In 1987 her autobiography, Monte-San: The Times Between : Life Lies Hidden, was published, but it did not mention her girlfriends.

 She joined MENSA when she was 103 and when she was 105 she was made a roving ambassador for World Expo 88.
 She was given the Japanese Order of the Sacred Treasure in 1988.
 Punshon died in 1989 in the Melbourne suburb of Heidelberg.